 - Click it and go through to the next page, you can see the three measurements I need to collect at each time interval.
 Choosing the first one, I can enter the temperature measurement I collect.
 Follow the same process for the next two.

-- Choosing the Turbidity series, I will need to enter a name for the series, the date and time, and number of occurrences.
-The only difference is that the Series are not named based on Time.
+- Choosing the Turbidity series, I will need to enter a name for the series, the date and time, and a number of occurrences.
+The only difference is that the Series is not named based on Time.
 Instead, they count up, starting at 0.